struz/LoL-Ability-Timers/README.md

 The DirectX9 files are also required ([download the DirectX SDK] (http://www.microsoft.com/en-au/download/details.aspx?id=6812)) and must be linked to the project file.

+## Notes
+I have tried to make this somewhat patch proof, but it will likely still need updating at least once for every major update to League of Legends.
+Thus, if the program doesn't work it likely hasn't been updated since the last major patch.
+The program is structured to allow easy and convenient changing of offsets within the code but it still takes some time to locate and update the offsets.
+The last patch this was updated for is 4.11.

 ## Legal Disclaimer
 Use of this program is done entirely at the user's discretion.
-I take no responsibility for anyone using this program who gets punished in any way by Riot Games, or any other problems resulting from the use of this software.
+I take no responsibility for anyone using this program who gets punished in any way by Riot Games, or for any other problems resulting from the use of this software.